akriegler/PrimitivePose-Annotation-Tool/README.md

 It uses fSpy to calibrate a monocular camera and obtain a virtual camera model.
 This is then imported in the Blender software and used together with 3D geometric primitive models of the objects to annotate their poses.
 Annotations are finally exported into .yml files and also visualized via overlays on the input images.
-The manual annotation effort is resonable (2-5 minutes per image) - this pipeline is suited for annotation of real test data (100s to 1000s of images).
+The manual annotation effort is resonable (3-5 minutes per image) - this pipeline is suited for annotation of real test data (100s to 1000s of images).

 <p align="center">
 <img width=80% src="assets/ex_visu.png">
 </p>

-The annotation pipeline was presented in our paper: [ResearchGate - coming soon](researchgate-link), [WACV2023 - coming soon](wacv-link)
+The annotation pipeline was presented in our paper: [ResearchGate (coming soon)](researchgate-link), [ICR 2022 (coming soon)](wacv-link)

 Authors: [Andreas Kriegler](https://www.researchgate.net/profile/Andreas-Kriegler),
 [Csaba Beleznai](https://www.ait.ac.at/ueber-das-ait/researcher-profiles/?tx_aitprofile_pi1%5Bname%5D=Beleznai+Csaba),